-Make sure you find a few hours just to meander, stopping at one of the many specialty coffee shops that have sprung up across the city in recent years.
+Make sure you find a few hours just to meander, stopping at one of the many speciality coffee shops that have sprung up across the city in recent years.

 The Long Room Library contains over 200,000 old manuscripts including the Book of Kells – an illuminated manuscript of the four gospels of the Christian New Testament, which dates back to the 9th century.